ntozubod/inr-1987/redux/md/work.md

 INR is a program that constructs finite state automata and transducers from generalized rational expressions.
-Although originally developed with to support research into approximate string matching [@Johnson83] it has proved useful for a number of other purposes.
+Although originally developed with to support research into approximate string matching, it has proved useful for a number of other purposes.

 The program operates in a traditional read/evaluate/print mode, that is, it repeatedly reads an expression from the input stream, computes the automaton required, and displays a result.
 For example, if we wish to find the minimized automaton over the alphabet $\{a,b\}$ that recognizes words that contain at least one "$a$" and at least one "$b$".
 This can be described using the extended regular expression indicating the intersection of words containing $a$ and words containing $b$:

 >     $$\{a,b\}^*a\{a,b\}^* \wedge \{a,b\}^*b\{a,b\}^*.$$